 Human albumin, produced in the liver, is an essential protein found in human plasma and accounts for about 50%-60% of plasma proteins.1 The primary functions of albumin are to maintain intravascular oncotic pressure, serve as a free radical scavenger and to facilitate transportation of substances such as fatty acids, hormones, bile salt, bilirubin, metals, and therapeutic drugs.1

 When plasma volume is drastically reduced, serum albumin supplementation can help restore the losses.
-The key indication of albumin is the restoration and maintenance of circulating blood volume in situations such as trauma, surgery, blood loss, hypoalbuminemia, and burn management.2
+The key indication of albumin is the restoration and maintenance of circulating blood volume in situations such as trauma, surgery, blood loss, hypoalbuminemia, and burns.2

 Human albumin was first purified for clinical use by Dr. E. Cohn in the 1940's.3 The first formally documented clinical use of human albumin was in the resuscitation of seven patients that suffered burns in the attack on Pearl Harbor in December of 1941.4-6 All seven patients survived after the albumin treatment.5,6